binaryslav/linux-cheat-notes/linux-notes.md

 commandName & - run a command in background

-%n & - Перевод задания в фоновый режим без его отмены
+%n & - put a process "n" in background without stopping it

-%n - Перевод фонового задания в приоритетный режим
+%n - put a command "n" in foreground

 *